walrus-chanul-dandeniya/chiral-network/docs/wallet-blockchain.md

 - ✅ Fully decoupled from file-sharing protocols
 - ✅ Minimal transaction states (`pending` / `confirmed`)
 - ✅ Extensible for future token and smart contract logic

 ---

+## **9. Future Exploration – Alloy**

+The current design intentionally relies on **Geth** because it provides the **most stable and complete implementation** of an Ethereum-compatible client that still supports **mining** on **Ethereum Classic (ETC)** networks.

+During design discussions, it was noted that:

+- **Geth** remains the only reliable option for mining on legacy ETH/ETC chains.
+- **Alloy** (Rust-based Ethereum SDK) does **not currently support mining**, so Geth must remain part of the architecture for now.
+- Because Geth already exposes a **wallet RPC interface**, it simplifies development to handle both **wallet** and **blockchain** functions directly through Geth’s HTTP API rather than maintaining Clef separately at this stage.
+- **Long-term goal:**
+  - Migrate wallet operations to **Alloy** for improved modularity, performance, and Rust-native integration.
+  - Retain Geth only for **mining and consensus** functions.
+  - Eventually, if the project grows and mining becomes obsolete (e.g., due to network transition or impracticality of CPU mining), **Geth could be dropped entirely**.

+Preliminary review of Alloy documentation suggests it **likely supports Ethereum Classic** and legacy transaction formats (see [Alloy legacy transaction example](https://alloy.rs/examples/transactions/send_legacy_transaction)), though this should be confirmed through testing.

+In summary, the **current approach keeps Geth as the unified node for wallet + blockchain + mining**, while **Alloy is reserved as a future candidate** for wallet abstraction once mining support is no longer a requirement.

+---